 The Haunted World of El Superbeasto is an animated film from Rob Zombie.
 Zombie was best known as a heavy metal performing artist first with the band White Zombie and subsequently as a solo artist.
 Zombie’s appearance on the genre scene came with his directorial debut House of 1000 Corpses (2003), wherein Zombie crafted his own nihilistic homage to 1970s Backwoods Brutality cinema.
-This was followed by a sequel The Devil’s Rejects (2005) and Zombie continued on in genre material with the remake of Halloween (2007), its sequel Halloween II (2009), The Lords of Salem (2012), 31 (2016) and 3 from Hell (2019).
+This was followed by a sequel The Devil’s Rejects (2005) and Zombie continued on in genre material with the remake of Halloween (2007), its sequel Halloween II (2009), The Lords of Salem (2012), 31 (2016), 3 from Hell (2019) and The Munsters (2022).
 The Haunted World of El Superbeasto is based on a comic-strip created by Zombie that appeared in several issues of the comic-book anthology Rob Zombie’s Spookshow International (2004).

 The Haunted World of Superbeasto feels like it has been served up as a combination of all the madcap shit that runs around deep within Rob Zombie’s subconscious.
 It is surely a film made by someone who has spent an unhealthy amount of time fixated on horror/exploitation cinema and stripper bars.
 It could be an episode of The Ren and Stimpy Show (1991-8) designed as a madcap collision of exploitation movie elements – Mexican masked wrestling superheroes, mad scientists, scantily-clad kickass action babes, Nazi zombies on motorcycles, strippers with 666 tattooed on their ass, talking ape lab assistants, and all played with a healthy dose of raucous and sarcastically vulgar humour.
 Even Hitler’s head turns up in a jar, naturally getting to lasciviously waggle its tongue between the heroine’s legs as it is abducted.